Girard at a Glance

 Virtually 100% of our seniors are accepted into colleges/universities.
 In the last 10 years, 89% of Girard graduates attended a four-year college; 7% attended a two-year institution and 2% attended a vocational or technical school.
 In recent years, Girard students have enrolled at Columbia University, Cornell University, Drexel University, George Washington University, Howard University, New York University, Pennsylvania State University, Stanford University, Temple University, University of Chicago, University of Pennsylvania, Villanova University and Yale University.

-Girard College proudly continues its 163-year-old commitment to full scholarship for all of its students every year.
-In 2010-11, this amounted to approximately $23 million for 518 students and covered tuition, books, school uniforms and room and board.
+Girard College proudly continues its 168-year-old commitment to full scholarship for all of its students every year.
+In 2015-16, this amounted to approximately $17 million for 269 students and covered tuition, books, school uniforms and room and board.
 The scholarship renews itself each year until high school graduation if the student remains in good academic and behavioral standing.

-Upper School offers general music (grades 9) chorus, band, select jazz/pop band, piano class, hand bell choir (student directed), dance instruction (MIRO dance theater), and a fully equipped art studio with annual studio art shows including CAD and Adobe Photoshop instruction.
+High School offers general music (grades 9) chorus, band, select jazz/pop band, piano class, hand bell choir (student directed) and a fully equipped art studio with annual studio art shows. iPads are used for both music composition and art creation.
 Vocal and instrumental music are offered at all levels.

 Clarence D. Armbrister